Amit-Cirus/testrepo/README.md

 # testrepo

-#This is a tesp repo for GitHub course
+#This is a test repo for GitHub course